ShivanKaul/draft-ssahib-xot-padding/draft-ssahib-xot-padding.md

 - to obfuscate the actual size of the transferred zone to minimize information leakage about the entire contents of the zone.
 - to obfuscate the incremental changes to the zone between SOA updates to minimize information leakage about zone update activity and growth.

-A simplistic option, following the premise of the Block-Length Padding strategy recommended in [RFC8467], would be to specify

-a 'message size' to which each individual AXFR response would always be padded (with a maximum value of 65353 bytes) and a compatible 'zone block size' for a zone to which the sum total of all the AXFR responses should be padded.
-This could equivalently be specified as a 'zone number of AXFR responses block size'.
-Primary implementations SHOULD provide a configurable block-size based padding mechanism.

-This second requirement is likely to require an implementation to create 'empty' AXFR responses in order to pad a zone to the zone block size.
-That is, AXFR responses that contain no RRs apart from the EDNS(0) option for padding.
-However, as will existing AXFR, the last message sent MUST contain the same SOA that was in the first message of the AXFR response series in order to signal the conclusion of the zone transfer.

-[RFC5936] says:

-"Each AXFR response message SHOULD contain a sufficient number of RRs to reasonably amortize the per-message overhead, up to the largest number that will fit within a DNS message (taking the required content of the other sections into account, as described below)."
-'Empty' AXoT responses generated in order to meet a padding requirement are exempt from the above statement.
-Secondary implementations MUST be resilient to receiving padded AXFR responses including 'empty' AXFR response that contain only padding.

-Observation of the zone transfers would then reveal only zone block size step changes in the total zone size (if the zone size changed sufficiently) obfuscating the smaller fluctuations.

-Choosing a message size of less than 65535 only really makes sense for small zones that can be transferred in a single response (in which case the zone block size can be set to the same value).
-Choosing a zone block size close to the current zone size would provide some protection with a minimal overhead.
-Choosing a zone block size much larger than the current zone size would provide increased protection but with increased overhead.

 As with any padding strategy the trade-off between increased bandwidth and processing due to the larger size and number of padded DNS messages and the corresponding gain in confidentiality must be carefully considered.

 As noted in [RFC8467], the maximum message length, as dictated by the protocol, limits the space for EDNS(0) options.
 Since padding will reduce the message space available to other EDNS(0) options, the "Padding" option MUST be the last EDNS(0) option applied before a DNS message is sent.
 In particular for AXFR, that means that if the message is to be signed with, e.g., TSIG this must be done before the padding is applied.

+## Zone block size
+A simplistic option, following the premise of the Block-Length Padding strategy recommended in [RFC8467], would be to simply specify a 'zone block size' for a zone - the sum total of all the AXFR responses should be padded to a multiple of this size.
+The number of responses used to reach this size could additionally be specified, or this could be left to the implementation.
+In either case, the size to which each individual response is padded MUST be the same in order to obfuscate any pattern in the underlying data.
+The details of how this is acheived can be implementation specific but a simple option would be to

+* put a fixed number of RRs in each response while there is data to send
+* pad the response to a fixed size (S),
+* adding 'empty' responses padded to the same size S prior to sending the final response
+* send the final response (containing the last SOA record), padded to size S

+The implementation would be required to perform some precalculation to estimate the size of the zone on the wire in order to know the number of responses that will be required.

+Observation of the zone transfers would then reveal only zone block size step changes in the total zone size (if the zone size changed sufficiently) obfuscating the smaller fluctuations.

+Choosing a zone block size close to the current zone size would provide some protection with a minimal overhead.
+Choosing a zone block size much larger than the current zone size would provide increased protection but with increased overhead.

+## Zone step size

+An alternative approach that could be taken is to specify a minimum zone size and an block size for incremental overhead on that block size.....

+## Recommendations

+Primary implementations SHOULD provide a configurable zone block size based padding mechanism.

+## Examples

 # Padding for IXoT